 His clinical interests are in cardiovascular pharmacology and heart failure in children.
 His research in the area of excitation-contraction coupling and regulation of contractile function in the immature heart has been funded by National Institutes of Health (NIH), the American Heart Association (AHA) and several national foundations.
 He has published numerous papers, books, and book chapters on these and related topics.

 Dr. Artman has served on a variety of local, regional, national and international committees and scientific peer review committees, including a term as Chair of the ESTA Study Section at NIH, NHLBI, Chair of the Protocol Review Committee for the Pediatric Heart Network at NHLBI, and Chair of numerous Special Emphasis Panels at NIH.
 He was a member of the Cardiovascular and Renal Drugs Advisory Committee at the FDA.
-Dr. Artman is currently President of the Association of Medical School Pediatric Department Chairs (AMSPDC).
+Dr. Artman served as President of the Association of Medical School Pediatric Department Chairs (AMSPDC) 2017-2019.

 Dr. Artman received his bachelor’s degree in chemistry from Fort Hays State University, Hays, Kan., where he graduated summa cum laude.
 He was the recipient of the Outstanding Young Alumni Award and subsequently the Alumni Achievement Award.
 He is a graduate of Tulane University School of Medicine, New Orleans, La.
 (AOA, 1978).
 He completed his pediatric residency and pediatric cardiology fellowship training at Vanderbilt University, Nashville, Tenn.